ram-rogers/ram-rogers/README.md

 ## 🚀 About Me

-I'm a dedicated **Full-Stack Developer** with a passion for creating dynamic, responsive, and efficient web applications.
+I'm a dedicated **Full-Stack Developer** with **2+ years of experience** in creating dynamic, responsive, and efficient web applications.
 I excel in both frontend and backend development, ensuring seamless user experiences.
 I'm always keen to learn new technologies and take on challenging projects.

+- 💼 **2+ Years** of professional experience in Full-Stack Development
 - 💻 Currently working on building modern web applications
 - 🌱 Always learning new technologies and best practices
 - 👯 Open to collaborating on interesting projects